poncem91/cs50-similarities/README.md

 # CS50 - Similarities
 My work for CS50's Similarities assignment.

-A website that highlights similarities across files.
+A program that parses text files and highlights similarities across files.
+Program can find whole line similarities, whole sentence similarities, or similarities in substrings of a specified length.

 The following files were provided by CS50 - I did not write any of the code in the below files:
 * compare